 0:11 The "Dirty Jobs" crew and I were called to a little town in Colorado, called Craig.
 It's only a couple dozen square miles.
 It's in the Rockies.
 And the job in question was sheep rancher.

-1:13 And they're like, "Yeah, it's pretty straightforward."
-They use a band — basically a rubber band, like this, only a little smaller.
-This one was actually around the playing cards I got yesterday, but it had a certain familiarity to it.
+1:12 And they're like, "Yeah, it's pretty straightforward."
+They use a band, basically, a rubber band, like this, only a little smaller.
+This one was actually around the playing cards I got yesterday —

 1:28 And I said, "Well, what exactly is the process?"

 1:31 And they said, "The band is applied to the tail, tightly.
 And then another band is applied to the scrotum, tightly.
 Blood flow is slowly retarded; a week later the parts in question fall off.